A diagnostic methodology for the brands inside Decamarx, built on what we keep seeing across every client we work with.

 Three phases, run in order.
 We don't move to the next one until the previous one is done.

-With a diagnosis in hand, recovery becomes operational.
-Paid, lifecycle, Amazon, and creative all work off the same plan, against the same contribution targets.
+With the diagnosis in hand, the recovery is operational work.
+Paid, lifecycle, Amazon, and creative all run off one plan, against one set of profit targets.

 The end state is a leaner internal team running the brand at steady state.
 We hand over what we built, then stay close for the next inflection.